 For organizations seeking to become public entities, the role of the CFO is often to seek investment from the financial markets in addition to designing and launching an IPO.
 Institutional investors expect financial briefings from the CFO.
 Beyond the initial IPO launch, CFOs are expected to provide ongoing financial and strategic perspective, particularly to top investors.
 The success of the CFO’s engagement throughout each phase of the IPO launch is often directly proportionate to post trading valuations of the underlying security.

-Examples: A CFO Hires a CFO
+Examples: A CFO Hires an Outside CFO

 The following engagements illustrate how contracted CFOs have engaged to address challenges related to strategic planning, business management and financial operations.

 When a $500 million publicly-held medical imaging company acquired a new line of business outside its core competency, immediate CFO-level expertise was needed to provide post-acquisition accounting integration.
 The contracted CFO also provided audit preparation and SEC filing preparation services.
 Also successfully addressed were complex software and multiple element arrangements accounting rules.